1itachi/software-Interview-prep/javascript.md

   or use spread operator.

-3. bind operator? explain.
-=>

-4. call, apply and bind.
+3. call, apply and bind.
 => In js, it is not necessary for objects to have its own properties and methods.
 We can bind objects to functions in following way:

 var obj = {num:2}